Fody/Fody/readme.md

 ### Organization licensing

+#### How to handle multiple developers

-There are two options for an organization (or company).
+There are two options for an organization.

-#### Create an Open Collective organization
+##### Create an Open Collective organization

 A organization can [Create an Open Collective organization](https://opencollective.com/become-a-sponsor) and then allow their developers to draw on the funds from that organization.
 See [FAQ for backers](https://opencollective.com/faq/backers).
 This is the recommended option as it also opens up the opportunity for developers to back other projects they feel need support.

-#### Apply a multiplier to the Patron cost
+##### Apply a multiplier to the Patron cost

 The [Patron tier](https://opencollective.com/fody/order/3059) has no upper bound on the monthly amount.
 This allows an organization with multiple developers to pay a single monthly price.
 For example an organization with 10 developers using FOdy can pay $30 per month.

-### Do all developers in a company/organization need to become Patrons?
+#### Do all developers in a organization need to become Patrons?

 No. Only those coding against projects that directly, or indirectly, consume the Fody NuGet package.

-### Can only one developer of an company/organization become a patron?
+#### Can only one developer of an organization become a patron?

-Yes, since the only point of (optional) enforcement is when an issue or PR is raised, an company/organization can ignore the honesty system and route all issues and PRs though a single GitHub user account.
+Yes, since the only point of (optional) enforcement is when an issue or PR is raised, an organization can ignore the honesty system and route all issues and PRs though a single GitHub user account.
 However if a single GitHub user account is drawing on significant time to support, they may be requested to purchase some [hourly support](https://opencollective.com/fody/order/7087).

 ### What about open source projects producing Fody weavers?